touchlab/KMMBridge/docs/COCOAPODS_GITHUB_PODSPEC.md

 ## Overview

-When using the KMM Bridge Cocoapods configuration to publish to a private podspec repo, you'll need to do some extra setup in your CI action to give the runner access to the podspec repo.
+When using the KMMBridge Cocoapods configuration to publish to a private podspec repo, you'll need to do some extra setup in your CI action to give the runner access to the podspec repo.
 This doc will give examples for GitHub actions but the same general steps should apply to other CI setups.